marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-How to Capture Personal Data in a Form (3:33 )
+How to Capture Personal Data in a Form

-    Start
+  -
+  -

-    53. GDPR Privacy Data Protection Policy (3:57 )
+GDPR Privacy Data Protection Policy

-    Start
+  -
+  -

-    54. Data Subject Request Procedure (2:34 )
+Data Subject Request Procedure

-    Start
+  -
+  -

-    55. Data Protection Impact Assessment (DPIA) (3:28 )
+Data Protection Impact Assessment (DPIA)

-    Start
+  -
+  -

-    56. How to treat data breaches (3:15 )
+How to treat data breaches

-    Start
+  -
+  -

-    57. How to treat international transfers (2:49 )
+How to treat international transfers
+  -
+  -

 ISO 27K and GDPR mapping
   -